leixdd/BCPSync/README.md

 # BCPSync

-   A simple app that sync data from Princetech Integrated School Management System Database to BCP Backend Servers
+   A simple app that sync data from Princetech Integrated School Management System Database to BCP Backend Servers, Built with Node.js

 ## MODULES